 Bill Ohsie is the club Membership Director.
 As Membership Director, he welcomes new members and handles member questions and concerns.
 He also collects and processes our annual waivers.

-Bill is also one of the Webmasters and is a trip leader.
+Bill is also the Webmaster and is a trip leader.